 How should this medicine be used?

-Methotrexate injection comes as a powder to be mixed with liquid to be injected intramuscularly (into a muscle), intravenously (into a vein), intra-arterially (into an artery), or intrathecally (into the fluid-filled space of the spinal canal).
+Methotrexate injection comes as a powder to be mixed with liquid to be injected intramuscularly (into a muscle), intravenously (into a vein), subcutaneously (just under the skin), or intrathecally (into the fluid-filled space of the spinal canal).
 The length of treatment depends on the types of drugs you are taking, how well your body responds to them, and the type of cancer or condition you have.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.